finos/tracdap/doc/overview/metadata_model.rst

 Objects
 -------

-The four most common types of object show how a calculation run is expressed on the TRAC platform.
+To begin with, let's look at four of the most common types of object.
+This will show how a calculation run is put together and some of the things that are then possible to do with it.

 .. list-table::
     :header-rows: 1